bucharest-gold/szero/README.md

 The default output is to the console, but you can specify a "reporter" of file to also output the results to a file called szero.txt

     $szero /path_to/myproject --file

+To change the filename that is outputted, use the `--filename` option.

+    $szero /path_to/myproject --filename output.txt

 ### Programmatic API